zoka/ringMon/README.md

 [Noir](https://github.com/ibdknox/noir)
 or
 [Compojure](https://github.com/weavejester/compojure).
-It is also easily added as a dev dependency to any Clojure applications as well.
+It is also easily added as a dev dependency to any Clojure application as well.
 Actually, it could be incorporated into any JVM (non-Clojure) application with bit more work - planned for later.